hablapps/pairstrading/PostPairsTrading.md

 ## Future Work

 One valid concern is that our calculations might be heavily influenced by past data and rely too much on historical changes that may not accurately reflect the present reality.
 To address this, we could implement a rolling window approach where the linear regression is continuously updated, ensuring our model remains responsive to changes in the underlying data over time.
 Additionally, using the Kalman Filter to dynamically fit the alpha and beta of the linear regression can effectively filter noise and predict states in a dynamic system, allowing for real-time adjustments and providing a more accurate reflection of current market conditions.
-We will delve deeper into the topic of window signals as well, exploring more advanced techniques and their applications in real-time pair trading.
+We will delve deeper into the topic of window signals as well, exploring more advanced techniques and their applications in real-time pairs trading.
 This will further enhance our model's responsiveness and accuracy, providing a robust framework for effective trading strategies.

 ## Acknowledgements

 We wish to express our sincere gratitude to Álvaro Sánchez-Paniagua Ríos for initiating the development and research process of this post; we greatly appreciate the foundational work he established.
-Furthermore, we extend our deepest thanks to Javier Sabio for introducing us to the topic of pair trading and generously providing the initial documentation that facilitated our further exploration and development of this subject matter.
+Furthermore, we extend our deepest thanks to Javier Sabio for introducing us to the topic of pairs trading and generously providing the initial documentation that facilitated our further exploration and development of this subject matter.

 ## References and Documentation